GSS-Cogs/family-covid-19/datasets/ONS-Deaths-involving-COVID-19-in-the-care-sector-England-and-Wales-deaths-occurring-up-to-1-May-2020-and-registered-up-to-9-May-2020-provisional/spec.md

 Value

 Category
--B4:C4 dimension 'Category' taken as 'Care home resident' and 'Home care service user'.
+- B4:C4 dimension 'Category' taken as 'Care home resident' and 'Home care service user'.

 Period

 Area
--Hard coded Area to England
+- Hard coded Area to England
--Converted all area labels to 9 digit ONS codes.
+- Converted all area labels to 9 digit ONS codes.

 Date of notification
--A5:A1270 Period dimension taken as date types from column A.
+- A5:A1270 Period dimension taken as date types from column A.
--Format to single day URI pattern.
+- Format to single day URI pattern.

 Unit Multiplier
--Set unit multiplier to 1.
+- Set unit multiplier to 1.

 Measure Type
--Set Measure Type to Count.
+- Set Measure Type to Count.

 Unit of Measure
--Set Unit of Measure to People.
+- Set Unit of Measure to People.

 #### Table structure